-- Community Skill Birth Attendant (CSBA) of Kaliganj and Patgram have begun to give ANC, PNC services with normal delivery in the community. - Total 10 safe delivery havebeen conducted by our CSBA in both Kaliganj and Patgram Upazilas. - 16 quarterly progress sharing meetings with Union Parishad Health Standing Committee and others were held where 576 members attended. - Well functioning of the Union Health Standing Committeeswere ensured so that they can involve with all type of health initiatives. - Safe Motherhood Day was jointly observed with the Upazilla Health Complex, Patgram and Kaligani.For sensitizing the governmenthealth and family planning departments, an advocacy workshop at civil surgeon's office of Lalmonirhat was organized. - An excellent referral mechanism for maternal and neonatal health services forextremepoor patientshas been established at Patgarm and Kaliganj Upazilas. - The targeted Union Parishadsare now more involved with CCs and other health activities and monitoring.

-room attached with Panbari community clinic.
+- Community Skill Birth Attendant (CSBA) of Kaliganj and Patgram have begun to give ANC,PNC services with normal delivery in the community. - Total 10 safe delivery havebeen conducted by our CSBA in both Kaliganj and Patgram Upazilas. - 16 quarterly progress sharing meetings with Union Parishad Health Standing Committee and others were held where 576 members attended. - Well functioning of the Union Health Standing Committeeswere ensured so that they can involve with all type of health initiatives. - Safe Motherhood Day was jointly observed with the Upazilla Health Complex, Patgram and Kaliganj.For sensitizingthe governmenthealth and family planning departments, an advocacy workshop at civil surgeon's office of Lalmonirhat was organized. - An excellent referral mechanism for maternal and neonatal health services forextremepoor patientshas been established at Patgarm and Kaliganj Upazilas. - The targeted Union Parishadsare now more involved with CCs and other health activities and monitoring. - Kuchli Bari union parishad has allocated 25 thousand Takafor building a patient waiting room attached with Panbari community clinic. - Thegovernment officials like UH&FPO,UFPO,HI and FPI visited the respective community clinics of Kaliganj and Patgram Upazillas 331 times. - 1 -day gender and referral linkage training was conducted for 60 CG members where 1020 CG members from respective CHCP, HA and FWA were present.